JosefAlbers/Phi-3-Vision-MLX/assets/tutorial_2.md

 ## Conclusion

-In this tutorial, we implemented Su-scaled Rotary Position Embeddings (RoPE), enabling our model to handle sequences up to 128K tokens.
+In this tutorial, we implemented Su-scaled Rotary Position Embeddings (SuRoPE), enabling our model to handle sequences up to 128K tokens.

 In Part 3, we'll explore batching techniques to further optimize our Phi-3-Vision implementation in MLX.